 Building relationships can be quite challenging in your new home.
 There is the possibility that being the friend of an expat is seen as being quite advantageous.
 Learning to put strong boundaries whilst remaining friendly and diplomatic is a great skill to acquire.
 It is easier to be with people of similar cultural background or with other expats, However that defeats the purpose of living abroad.

 Interaction with the locals helps you to understand the local environment and shows a personal commitment to be socially part of your new home.
 Meeting people out of their workplace actually helps to build stronger relationships and mutual respect.
 Most expats struggle with understanding the intricacies of living a “normal” life in their new home country.
 Their jobs provide them with perks that are not usually accessible to the normal man in the street.
 They are not in touch with the local realities.
-Having to deal with the day to day demands such as going to the local market, fixing a leak in the tap at home becomes a challenge as they are not comfortable in dealing with the locals.
+Having to deal with the day to day demands such as going to the local market, fixing a tap leak at home becomes a challenge as they are not comfortable in dealing with the locals.
 This is an additional unnecessary pressure that can be easily addressed by gradually getting to know the local customs and being part of the local scenery.

 Building your resilience is about getting used to being in uncomfortable situations.
 An expat’s life is the best ground for learning to be resilient.
 There will be unexpected challenges as your perception of reality is influenced by your cultural norms and values.
 Learning to take things as they come and go is very useful.
 Being able to let go of your expectations and keeping an open mind is half of the battle won.
 A successful expatriation is not about meeting your professional targets only.
 It is about making the most of your time in this new home of yours.
 There will be undoubtedly some golden nuggets to take away once it is time for you to leave.